jessestimpson/kapten/README.md

 # ...
 ```

+Kapten will run each of these when you call the `kapten.deploy` mix task from the `:my_ship` root:

 ```bash
 MIX_ENV=prod mix kapten.deploy
 ```

 ### Starting the VM

+Kapaten doesn't use releases.
+You'll always start with mix.

 ```bash
 MIX_ENV=prod elixir -S mix kapten.start
 ```

 ## Dependency Requirements

+The unique nature of Kapten imposes some requirements on the Elixir apps that you want to run.

 ### A dependency must not refer to the `deps` directory with a relative path.